 In 1993 New York created its own marketing organization, and the institute was renamed the Northeast McIntosh Growers Association, which was eventually shortened to New England Apple Association.

-The New England Apple Association’s mission is to promote the New England apple industry through educational and promotional events and projects.
-Our website introduces visitors to the wide variety of New England apples, the nutritional value of apples, and how apples are grown and prepared
+The New England Apple Association’s mission is to promote the New England apple industry through educational and promotional events and special projects.
+The Association website introduces visitors to the wide variety of New England apples, the nutritional value of apples, and how apples are grown and prepared

 Board of Directors

 Steve Rowse, Vice Chair, New England Apple Products, Leominster, Massachusetts,

 Giff Burnap, Secretary-Treasurer, Butternut Farm, Farmington, New Hampshire

 Ned O’Neill, J. P. Sullivan & Co., Ayer, Massachusetts